The surprising city wildlife across the USA

 Sea otters in Monterey, California

 Monterey Bay – which extends south from the city of Santa Cruz – has had a boost since it provided the backdrop for TV show Big Little Lies.
-Monterey's other claim to fame though is a large population of sea otters, turning up the cuteness levels to at least 11 out of 10.
+Monterey's other claim to fame is a large population of sea otters, which turn up the cuteness level to at least 11 out of 10.
 Head to Moss Landing State Beach and you’re sure to spot these cuddly-looking mammals, who often join paws when snoozing so they don’t drift apart.

 Sebartz/f11photo/Shutterstock